-Description: Exempt from tax are purchases by posts or organizations of past or present members of the Armed Forces of the United States, provided that such post or organization is organized in New York and at least 75 percent of its members are past or present members of the U.S. Armed Forces, and no part of net earnings inures to the benefit of a private shareholder or individual.
-Purchases of hotel accommodations by individual members acting as duly authorized representatives of the post or organization are also exempt from tax.
+Description: Exempt from tax are purchases by certain posts or organizations of past or present members of the Armed Forces of the United States.
+Hotel occupancy purchased by individual members acting as duly authorized representatives of the post or organization are also exempt.

-134. Veterans' Homes Gift Shops
+132. Veterans' Homes Gift Shops

-Citation: Section 1115(ff)

-Description: Sales of tangible personal property by any gift shop located in a veterans' home are exempt.
+Citation: Section 1115(ff) Effective Date: December 1, 2006 Description: Sales of tangible personal property by any gift shop located in a veterans' home are exempt.

-135. Indian Nations and Members of Such Indian Nations
+133. Indian Nations and Members of Such Indian Nations

-Citation: Section 1116(a)(6); Federal restrictions

-Description: The following Indian Nations residing in New York are exempt where they are the purchaser, user, or consumer: Cayuga,

-Oneida, Onondaga, Poospatuck, Saint Regis Mohawk, Seneca, Shinnecock, Tonawanda, and Tuscarora.
+Citation: Section 1116(a)(6); Federal restrictions Effective Date: September 1, 1976 Description: The following Indian Nations residing in New York are exempt where they are the purchaser, user, or consumer: Cayuga, Oneida, Onondaga, Poospatuck, Saint Regis Mohawk, Seneca, Shinnecock, Tonawanda, and Tuscarora.
 In addition, members of these Nations are excluded from tax for purchases made by them on the reservation in New York State.

-136. U.S. Military Base Post Exchanges

-Citation: 4 U.S. Code, Sections 104-110

-Description: Sales, except sales of motor fuel, made on a military base at a post exchange or commissary are exempt.
+134. U.S. Military Base Post Exchanges Citation: 4 U.S. Code, Sections 104-110 Effective Date: August 1, 1965 Description: Sales, except sales of motor fuel, made on a military base at a post exchange or commissary are exempt.

-137. Nonprofit Health Maintenance Organizations

-Citation: Section 1116(a)(7) Effective Date: April 1, 1980

-Description: Purchases by a nonprofit health maintenance organization subject to the provisions of Article 44 of the Public Health Law are tax exempt.
+135. Nonprofit Health Maintenance Organizations Citation: Section 1116(a)(7) Effective Date: April 1, 1980 Description: Purchases by a nonprofit health maintenance organization subject to the provisions of Article 44 of the Public Health Law are tax exempt.

-138. Nonprofit Medical Expense Indemnity or Hospital Service Corporations
+136. Nonprofit Medical Expense Indemnity or Hospital Service Corporations

-Citation: Insurance Law Article 43, Section 4310(j)

-Effective Date: June 15, 1939
+Citation: Insurance Law Article 43, Section 4310(j) Effective Date: June 15, 1939